darklaunch/darklaunch.com/blog/sugar-splitting.md

 Recently, I have seen far too much "sugar splitting".
 Unhealthy ingredients, typically sugars, are being strategically placed later in the ingredient list with the intent of making the product appear healthier.

 By law, ingredients must be listed in descending order of predominance.
-From a provision from the Code of Federal Regulations Title 21:
+From a provision in the Code of Federal Regulations Title 21:

 >
 Ingredients required to be declared on the label or labeling of a food [...] shall be listed by common or usual name in descending order of predominance by weight [...]